liamdefty/liamdefty/README.md

 ### Hola 👋

 I'm a web developer based in the North East, UK.
-I have a range of experience in SaaS products, migrations, payments and publishing.
+I have a range of experience in SaaS products, migrations, e-commerce, payments and publishing.

 ### Need help with open source project?